ronsun/ValidatorManager/README.md

 # ValidatorManager
-Note for how to make a series of reusable validators and how to manage them.
+Note about how to make a series of reusable validators and how to manage them.

 ## Design
 [Basic design](ValidatorManager/Basic)